GreptimeTeam/docs/docs/getting-started/create-a-time-series-table.md

 You can execute this statement via [MySQL](../user-guide/supported-protocols/mysql.md) or [PostgreSQL](../user-guide/supported-protocols/postgresql.md) command line.

-For more information about how to create tables, please refer to the SQL reference document.
+For more information about how to create tables, please refer to [CREATE](/reference/sql/create.md) for more information.

 ## Table details